-BatMit3 - If large trees were cut, effects on federally endangered Indiana bat at CUVA, LIBO, and other parks in range would be considered and work sites would be surveyed in coordination with the USFWS.
-At this time, large trees are not targeted for removal.
-If large (>12 in. diameter) invasive trees were felled, they would constitute less than 25% of the available mature canopy within an acre radius of the felled tree(s).
-Invasive trees targeted for removal that are smaller than 12 inches diameter and that meet the criteria for Indiana bat summer roosting habitat will be removed outside the summer roosting season to avoid direct impacts to male Indiana bats.
+BatMit3 - Effects on federally endangered Indiana bat at CUVA, LIBO, and other parks in range would be considered and work sites would be surveyed in coordination with the USFWS if they meet certain characteristics as specified by the USFWS.
+Characteristics of large roost trees include dead or live trees and snags, greater than 12 inches diameter, with peeling or exfoliating bark, split tree trunk and/or branches, or cavities, which may be used as maternity roost areas; and live trees (such as shagbark hickory and oaks) which have exfoliating bark.
+At this time, large trees are not targeted for removal, and it is highly unlikely that any invasive trees will have the characteristics of a potential roost tree (USFWS Ohio Field Office consultation), but the

+EPMT will consult with USFWS in the event that potential roost trees are targeted.
+This action will prevent direct and indirect impacts to maternity colonies of Indiana bats, which will roost in large trees.
+Invasive trees targeted for removal that are smaller than 12 inches diameter and that meet the criteria for Indiana bat roosting habitat will be removed outside the summer roosting season to avoid direct impacts to male Indiana bats.
 These trees should be removed after September 30 and prior to April 1 in areas where Indiana bats occur.